eczarny/emergence/README.markdown

 Emergence has been built, and designed, for Mac OS X 10.5 or later.

-In  order  to  build Emergence you will need to download Synergy and install the two binaries, synergyc and synergys, under the following directory:
+In  order to build Emergence you will need to [download] [1] Synergy and install the two binaries, synergyc and synergys, under the following directory:

     Synergy/synergy-1.3.1